Sonata-Sonatina Festival

 Repertoire Requirements

-Each performer must play two contrasting movements of a Sonatina including a 2nd movement OR one movement (first or last) of a Sonata.
+Each performer must play either two contrasting movements of a Sonatina (including the 2nd movement) or one movement - first or last - of a Sonata.

 The following Sonatas will count as Sonatinas for this event due to shortness of length and complexity.
 Two contrasting movements are required.